Vince Cable says 'no-one needs to earn £1m a year'

 He said their response was "because others get it so I should, too".
 That was a "ludicrous mindset," he said.

-The British Bankers Association said banking was "very successful" in the UK and bankers were paid a market rate.'No fear'
+The British Bankers Association said banking was "very successful" in the UK and bankers were paid a market rate.

 In an interview for the magazine's This Much I know Feature, Mr Cable, 70, also reflected on how he thought the coalition government would be seen in future.